ansontsang1112/ansontsang1112/README.md

 # Hi 👋 Here is Anson Tsang
 ---
 ## Simple Intro 👋👋
-Hi, I am a Software Developer who love Network Engineering and System Administration 😂 Living in Hong Kong 🇭🇰 I love playing sandbox game especially Minecraft🪵Hope can see you in the servers which I play ~ (My IGN is same as my GitHub's name)
+Hi, I am a Software Developer who loves Network Engineering and System Administration 😂 Living in Hong Kong 🇭🇰 I love playing sandbox game especially Minecraft🪵Hope can see you on the servers which I play ~ (My IGN is the same as my GitHub's name)

 ## Sth about programming and IT 😜
 * 🥲 The language I learned in the first place: C++ (That thing nearly killed me 😵‍💫